Educational-Techies/Minecraft-Sample/README.md

 To jump use the 'Space Bar'.
 To place a block 'Right Click' on the place you want the block.
 To destroy a block 'Left Click' on the block.
-To use a 'Grass Block' press '1'.
+To select 'Grass Block' press '1'.
-To use a 'Stone Block' press '2'.
+To select 'Stone Block' press '2'.
-To use a 'Brick Block' press '3'.
+To select 'Brick Block' press '3'.
-To use a 'Dirt Block' press '4'.
+To select 'Dirt Block' press '4'.